MarkPearlCoZa/Blog_General/_posts/2019-07-19-Evolving-interviewing-graduate-software-developers.md

 After our first intake we re-evaluated what were were looking for in a great candidate.
 We came up with the following:

-1) Should display an endurance to coding
+1) Should display an endurance to coding.
+We didn't care what programming language, more that they had "programmed" over a period of time and could endure being in front of a machine looking at code over an extended period of time.
-2) Should be able to think end to end BUT also go deep into an idea
+2) Should be able to think end to end BUT also go deep into an idea.
+We wanted people that would look at a problem and ask what is it we are actually trying to solve.
+We then wanted them to be able to get into implementation.
-3) Should be have experience and a skills collaborating with others in a team
+3) Should be have experience and a skills collaborating with others in a team.
+Software is a team sport, we want people that can work with others.
-4) Should be resilient
+4) Should be resilient.
+We want people that can be stretched and recover quickly.
-5) Should be a strong problem solver
+5) Should be a strong problem solver.
+We are not looking for people that can just "program".
+We want people that can program to solve actual problems.
+Sometimes the best solutions don't involve code!

 - You don't know if they will actually enjoy being a software developer... code endurance